“Mayhem” is defined in California Penal Code 203 PC as the act of unlawfully or maliciously doing any of the following to another person:

 But there is hope—and a good criminal defense attorney can help you find the most promising legal defenses against mayhem charges.
 Depending on the circumstances, these might include:

 - You did not act intentionally or maliciously (a form of the legal defense of accident);

 - You acted in self-defense/defense of others; and/or

 - You were falsely accused.

-In an effort to help you understand Penal Code 203 "mayhem", our Los Angeles criminal defense attorneys2 will address the following:
+In order to help you better understand the California crime of mayhem, our California criminal defense attorneys will address the following: